Welcome to St Margaret’s At Cliffe Parish Council’s Website

 Monthly meetings

-Our monthly meetings have resumed in the Channel rooms in the Village Hall on the second Monday of each month – 6:45 for public questions.
+Our monthly meetings are in the Channel rooms in the Village Hall on the second Monday of each month – 6:45 for public questions.
 Public are welcome